mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 ###

 - :ref:`ConjoinXRuns <algm-ConjoinXRuns>` performs concatenation of the workspaces into a single one by handling the sample logs merging as in :ref:`MergeRuns <algm-MergeRuns>`.
+- :ref:`FFTPreProcessing <algm-FFTPreProcessing-v1>` a new algorithm for padding data and adding an apodization function.

 Improved
 ########